mantidproject/mantid/docs/source/interfaces/muon_results_tab.rst

 Log Values Selection
 ^^^^^^^^^^^^^^^^^^^^
-The log values selection area lists log values from the fitted run(s) that can be selected to be output into the results table
+Lists log values from the fitted run(s) that can be selected to be output into the results table

 **Search bar** The search bar can be used to find (Include) or filter out (Exclude) log values by name.